mphay/LOLCODE-Compiler/README.md

 # LOLCODE Compiler
 I made a compiler to translate simple1 language to LOLCODE.
-LOLCODE is an esoteric programming language inspired by LOLSPEAK, a broken form of English used to caption the pervasive LOLCAT meme.
-It has a wide variety of application domains because it was designed to be a general purpose language.
-In that regard, it is similar to languages like Java and C++.
-That said, nobody in their right mind would program anything intensive in LOLCODE, but it's a fun language to make small programs with and show off to your friends.
-Please see the images for proof that it works.